Timber Cladding Costs

 Additional Costs

-You should remember a few things when installing timber wall cladding.
-First, in some cases, your starting point will be more expensive.
+You should keep a few things in mind when installing timber wall cladding.
 This section will go over the extra costs that you may incur when installing timber cladding.

 Scaffolding

-Suppose all you need is a small tower.
-This would be to finish a job such as repairing hip tiles or guttering.
-You can expect to pay anywhere between £640 and £1,210 for the entire hire.
+If all you need is a small tower - suitable for repairing hip tiles or guttering - you can expect to pay between £700 and £1,300 for hire.

-The cost of hiring scaffolding for a large project, such as painting it outside a detached home, will be much higher.
-You should plan on spending between £7,500 and £11,500.
+The cost of hiring scaffolding for a large project, such as painting a detached home's exterior, will be much higher.
+You should plan on spending between £8,000 and £12,000.

 Removing Asbestos from a Roof

-If you have even the smallest idea that asbestos may be present in your home, make sure you find a professional in your area who has the necessary qualifications and experience to analyse the safety impact and carry out the safe removal.
+If you think asbestos may be present in your home, make sure you find a professional to carry out the safe removal.

 Painting Exterior Doors

-The average price of painting an exterior door depends on the size, type, and material of the door and how many coats of paint or primer are required.
+The average price of painting an exterior door depends on the size, type, and material of the door, as well as how many coats of paint or primer are required.

-Typically, painting an exterior door without additional work can cost around £150.
-However, painting an exterior door with glass panels that require knotting and sanding can cost £250 per door.
+Typically, painting an exterior door without additional work costs around £160.
+However, painting an exterior door with glass panels that require knotting and sanding can cost £260 per door.

 Rendering

-Depending on the size, difficulty, and methods used, the cost of rendering your home can range from just over £2,000 to upwards of £8,000.
-A small bungalow, for example, will cost significantly less than rendering a large, detached property.
+Depending on the size, difficulty, and methods used, the cost of rendering your home can range from just over £2,200 to upwards of £8,500.

 Repairing Guttering

-If the existing gutters are in poor condition or are very old, it is best to replace them.
+If the existing gutters are in poor condition or are very old, it's best to replace them.
 You don't want rainwater running down your new timber cladding and ruining the look.

-The price is affected by the material used; the cheapest option also has the shortest duration.
-Guttering is marketed by the metre, so expect to pay around £2 per metre for supplies alone for a standard plastic gutter.
+Guttering is sold by the metre, so expect to pay around £2.50 to £3.50 per metre in supply costs for a standard plastic gutter.

 Capping Fascias and Soffits